planetlabs/planet-client-python/docs/python/sdk-guide.md

 ## Authenticate with Planet services

-There are two steps to managing authentication information, obtaining the authentication information from Planet and then managing it for local retrieval for authentication purposes.
+A `Session` requires authentication to communicate with Planet services.
+This authentication information is retrieved when a `Session` is created.
+By default, a `Session` obtains authorization from the following sources with order indicating priority:

+1. The environment variable `PL_API_KEY`
+2. The secret file

-The recommended method for obtaining authentication information is through logging in, using `Auth.from_login()` (note: using something like the `getpass` module is recommended to ensure your password remains secure).
-Alternatively, the api key can be obtained directly from the Planet account site and then used in `Auth.from_key()`.
+The SDK provides the `auth.Auth` class for managing authentication information.
+This module can be used to obtain authentication information from username and password with `Auth.from_login()`.
+Additionally, it can be created with the API key obtained directly from the Planet account site with `Auth.from_key(<API_KEY>)`.

 Once the authentication information is obtained, the most convenient way of managing it for local use is to write it to a secret file using `Auth.write()`.